nathakits/Computation/Idea.md

      - social cues
      - sound
 * Multiple timelines/outcomes depending on the user subconscious gaze
-* Gaxe duration and area can trigger certain elements in the story
+* Gaze duration and area can trigger certain elements in the story
 * Or even multiple gazes from 1 user or many user can triger certain elements in the story
 * 1st person vs 3rd person perspective
 * Blurring out portions of the scene - create sense of depth